Alternative/Private Education Loans

 Alternative loans are private loans offered through a lending institution and are not a part of federal student aid programs.
+Alternative loans take up to eight weeks to process and disburse four weeks after certification.
 Interest rate and repayment provisions vary from lender to lender.
 It is the responsibility of the student to research and understand the implications of borrowing an alternative educational loan.
 Keep in mind that alternative loans, along with other aid and educational resources, can never be more than the cost of attendance.

 Consider other alternatives to private educational loans

 For dependent undergraduate students, we advise parents to consider the Federal Direct PLUS Loan to assist in meeting the cost of attendance, rather than having the student take on additional loan burden at less favorable rates.
 Download information and an application.

 Home owners may also consider a home equity loan or line of credit.
 This alternative may provide a lower interest rate for some families than a private educational loan, and interest paid may be deductible on tax returns.

 When the best plan for you is to pursue an alternative educational loan

 While the Financial Aid and Scholarship Office places no restrictions on a student borrower’s choice of lender, we do want you to make a wise choice.
 Always proceed with caution and be a savvy borrower by researching the best loan products and by getting clear information from lenders on the impacts of both short and long-term borrowing with them.
 We highly suggest you visit FinAid.org for detailed information on Alternative Private Student Loans including a Private Student Loan and Lender Comparison Chart.

 Private Education Loan Applicant Self-Certification Form